 This family-friendly parade begins and ends at the intersection of River Road and St. Philip Street, next to the Raising Cane’s River Center.
 The route traverses much of Downtown Baton Rouge.

-Celebrating 45 years of parading in Baton Rouge!
+Celebrating 47 years of parading in Baton Rouge!
 Come out and see the oldest Mardi Gras Krewe that is family-oriented and fun for all ages.
 For additional information visit https://krewemystique.com.

 Krewe of Orion

-Saturday, Feb.
-11, 6:30 PM
+Saturday, February 22, at 6:30 PM

 The Parade route starts at the intersection of St. Phillip Street and River Road and ends at the Raising Cane’s River Center.

-Parade goers will be treated to a line of exciting, colorfully-lighted, and tractor-pulled floats.
+Paradegoers will be treated to a line of exciting, colorfully-lighted, and tractor-pulled floats.
 On the floats, masked and costumed riders will throw plenty of themed parade medallions, Krewe of Orion signature footballs, lighted throws, and beads.
 Marching bands, dance groups, and marching units (all of 20 members or more) will be among the great sights and sounds at this wonderful family-oriented parade.

-Krewe Denham Springs
+Krewe of Denham Springs

-Saturday, February 11th at 3:00 PM
+Saturday, February 15th, 3 PM

 Begins at DSHS, travels down Range and turns right on Veterans.
 Free concert before AND after the annual parade!!